mongodb/docs/source/reference/meta-query-operators.rst

 .. operator:: $orderby

-   The :operator:`$orderby` operator provides the ability to sort the results of a query in ascending or descending order.
-Consider the following
+   The :operator:`$orderby` operator sorts the results of a query in ascending or descending order.
+Consider the following syntax:
-   syntax:

    .. code-block:: javascript